mkaehlershs/snomed-database-loader/NEO4J/Readme.md

 **Full manuscript:** Campbell WS, Pedersen J, McClay JC, Rao P, Bastola D, Campbell JR. [An alternative database approach for management of SNOMED CT and improved patient data queries](https://www.ncbi.nlm.nih.gov/pubmed/26305513).
 J Biomed Inform.
 2015 Oct;57:350-7\. doi: 10.1016/j.jbi.2015.08.016\.
 Epub 2015 Aug 21\.
 PubMed PMID: 26305513.

+## Adaption to docker and Neo4j v5.1.0
+To support neo4j two additional parameters are added to the scrips:
+1. --neo4j_in_docker:
+This value schould be True if you run neo4j in docker.
+If so, the output dir on the computer where the python script runs is not the same as the import directory in the neo4j docker contains.
+2. --docker_import_dir
+Neo4j import directory to support different path for output directory (on local computer that runs python) and impot directory in docker container.
+If neo4j import output director is mounted directly to neo4j import directory than just specify n.a.
+(Because of lacking python knowledge I was'nt able to path through an empty string)
+Run neo4j container like this: docker run --publish=7474:7474 --publish=7687:7687 --volume=$HOME/neo4j/data:/data --volume=$HOME/neo4j/import:/import --env NEO4J_dbms_directories_import=import  --env JAVA_OPTS='-Xmx4g' neo4j
+Run import scripts like this:
+python <repoPath>\snomed-database-loader\NEO4J\snomed_g_graphdb_build_tools.py db_build --action create --rf2 <unpacked snomed rf2 file>\Full --release_type full --neopw <neo4jpw> --output_dir $HOME\neo4j\Import --neo4j_in_docker True --docker_import_dir n.a.
+Only import of FULL terminology is tested.

 ## Create a Neo4j Graph from a FULL RF2 Release

 This is a Linux or Windows command-line operation requiring a Python 2.7 or Python 3.5 (or above) interpreter and the SNOMED_G software.